Weekend in Graz itinerary for first time visitors

 Graz is a harmonious blend of old and new co-existing in perfect symbiosis.

-Getting to Graz from London
+how to get do Graz from London

 There are three ways to get to Graz from London.
 Flights to Graz, costs around £110-£250, is the quickest means of transportation, and average travel time takes around 4-6 hours.
 There are no direct flights from London to Graz, so I had to fly to Munich (you can also fly via Frankfurt and Vienna).